PrestonHamlin/Shade/readme.md

     - Option to rename and keep open

 #### Current Status
 Shade is currently a fixed-sized window fully rendered via ImGui with several functional menus/widgets and dockable contents.
-The engine maintains a simple pipeline and affiliated resources to facilitate the UI.
-The primary pipeline renders a simple rotating cube and exports its render target.
-There is much spaghetti to be had.
+A primary pipeline renders meshes loaded via Assimp and exports its render target.
+UI responsibility and event callbacks need shifting back to the engine, and the pipeline needs depth testing.
 ![Current rendered content](./render.png)

 Longer Term